Tweenwrld/Tweenwrld/README.md

 # 🌝 Hello!
-They call me Leonard Boma.
+I am Leonard Boma.
 ### **`"Once upon a time, a curious mind met a world of infinite possibilities.
 That’s where my journey in tech began.
 Now, I code, create, and dream bigger every day!"`**

 ## 🎨🦺 Details, Work and Research